 Shares represented by this proxy will be voted by the stockholder.
-If no such directions are indicated, the Proxies will have authority to vote FOR item 1a through item 1k (Election of Directors), FOR item 2 (Amendment of the Certificate of Incorporation to Repeal the Fair Price Provision), FOR item 3 (Amendment of the Certificate of Incorporation to Repeal the Supermajority Vote Provisions), FOR item 4 (Ratification of Selection of Independent Registered Public Accounting Firm), FOR item 5 (Approval of the 2006 Equity Incentive Plan), and FOR item 6 (Approval of the 2006 Stock Purchase Plan).
+If no such directions are indicated, the Proxies will have authority to vote FOR item 1k (Election of Directors), FOR item 2 (Amendment of the Certificate of Incorporation to Repeal the Fair Price Provision), FOR item 3 (Amendment of the Certificate of Incorporation to Repeal the Supermajority Vote Provisions), FOR item 5 (Approval of the 2006 Equity Incentive Plan), and FOR item 6 (Approval of the 2006 Stock Purchase Plan).